darknd/MegaDeck/README.md

 # MegaDeck
-Layout for MegaCD/SegaCD based on Mednafen
+Playground layout for MegaCD/SegaCD based on Kega FUSION